-Scots Sikh held in India to hear charges
+Scots Sikh could face murder charge in India

 The Indians authorities have maintained that due process is being followed and the Punjabi police have denied allegations of torture.

-Theresa May discussed the case with the Indian Prime Minister when he visited London last month.
+Theresa May discussed the case with the Indian prime minister when he visited London last month.

 Mr Johal was arrested in Punjab on 4 November, just over a fortnight after his wedding.